Nikolai Galakhov

-Nikolai Nikolaevich Galakhov (Никола́й Никола́евич Гала́хов; May 29, 1928 – March 1, 2022) was a Russian artist.
+Nikolai Nikolaevich Galakhov (Никола́й Никола́евич Гала́хов; 29 May 1928 – 1 March 2022) was a Russian artist.
 He was an Honored Artist of the Russian Federation, a member of the Saint Petersburg Union of Artists (before 1992 the Leningrad branch of Union of Artists of Russian Federation).
 Living and working in Saint Petersburg, he was regarded as one of the representatives of the Leningrad School of Painting, and is most famous for his landscape paintings.

 Biography

-Nikolai Galakhov was born May 29, 1928, in Kazan city, Tatar Republic, USSR, on the Volga River.
-In 1942 he entered in Kazan Art School, and graduated in 1947.
+Nikolai Galakhov was born on 29 May 1928 in Kazan city, Tatar Republic, USSR, on the Volga River.
+In 1942 he entered the Kazan Art School, graduating in 1947.
 In the same year he moved to Leningrad and was admitted to the first course of Department of Painting of the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin.
 He studied of Leonid Ovsannikov, Joseph Serebriany, Piotr Belousov, Yuri Neprintsev.

 In 1953 Nikolai Galakhov graduated from the Repin Institute of Arts in Rudolf Frentz workshop.
 His graduation work was a genre painting named "Poet Nikolai Nekrasov on the Volga River", dedicated to Nikolai Nekrasov, a prominent Russian poet, writer, critic and publisher of the 19th century (painting now resides in the Museum of the Academy of Arts in Saint Petersburg).

 In 1954–1956 Galakhov continued his postgraduate study in the Repin Institute of Arts.
 Since 1951 Galakhov had participated in Art Exhibitions, mostly as a master of landscape and genre scene.
-He worked in technique of oil painting, tempera, pastel, watercolors, and pencil drawing.
-Since 1953 Galakhov also start painted pictures on contract.
+He worked in the techniques of oil painting, tempera, pastel, watercolor and pencil drawing.
+From 1953 Galakhov also started painting pictures on contract.
 In 1955 for series landscapes of the Volga River he was admitted to the Leningrad Union of Soviet Artists.

-In the 1950s the leading place in art of Galakhov belonged to landscapes of the Volga River.
+In the 1950s the leading place in Galakhov's art belonged to landscapes of the Volga River.
 He traveled on the Russian rivers Volga, Vetluga, Vyatka, where he painted a lot sketches from the life.
-His paintings are sustained in the strict, almost classical tradition of Russian landscape painting.
+His paintings are sustained in the strict, almost classical, tradition of Russian landscape painting.
 This is indicated by the work shown in exhibitions, such as "Landing stage on the Volga River", "Evening.
 Kama mouth" (both 1954), "July" (1955), "Port on the Volga River.
-Evening", "Blooming meadows on the Volga River" (both 1956), "The Storm under the Volga River", "On the Volga River" (both 1957), "Construction of the Kuibyshev Hydroelectric Station" (1957), "Autumn on the Volga River" (1957), and others.
+Evening", "Blooming meadows on the Volga River" (both 1956), "The Storm under the Volga River", "On the Volga River" (both 1957), "Construction of the Kuibyshev Hydroelectric Station" (1957), "Autumn on the Volga River" (1957) and others.